A Practical Tutorial on Graph Neural Networks: Recurrent Graph Neural Networks

 \section{Recurrent Graph Neural Networks}

-In a standard NN, successive layers of learned weights work to extract features from an input.
-In the case of simple image classification, the presence of lower level features --- such as short lines and curves --- are identified by earlier layers, whereas the presence of higher level and more complex features are identified by later layers. \change{After being processed by sequential layers, the resultant high-level features can then be provided to a softmax layer or single neuron for the purpose of classification, regression, etc. }
+In a standard NN, successive layers of learned weights work to extract progressively higher level features from an input tensor.
+In the case of NNs for computer vision, the presence of low-level features --- such as short lines and curves --- are identified by earlier layers, whereas the presence of high-level features --- such as composite shapes --- are identified by later layers. \change{After being processed by these sequential layers, the resultant high-level features can then be provided to a softmax layer or single neuron for the purpose of classification, regression, or some other downstream task. }

-In this same way, the earliest GNN works aimed to extract high level feature representations from graphs by using successive feature extraction operations \cite{scarselli2009gnn}, and then fed these high level features to output functions.
-The \textit{recursive} application of a feature extractor, or encoding network, is what provides the RGNN with its name.